tonghuikang/binary-tree/README.md

 Python [binary tree] module that is [self-balancing].

 Note: There are probably better libraries that do what you want.
-Python "bisect" library performs binary search on lists, and the "blist" package is awesome and includes "sortedlist" and "sorteddict" among others.
+Python "bisect" library performs binary search on lists.
+Additionaly, the "blist" package is awesome and includes "sortedlist" and "sorteddict" among others.

 What Problem This Solves
 ------------------------